left-arrowleft-arrowright-arrowleft-arrowAsset 9

 Our Supporters

-The Andrew W. Mellon Foundation endeavors to strengthen, promote and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
-To this end, the foundation supports exemplary institutions of higher education and culture as they renew and provide access to an invaluable heritage of ambitious, path-breaking work.
-To the Justice Education Initiative, they have also allocated funds specifically for the production and support of justice-related artistic endeavors over the five-year course of the founding grant.
+The Andrew W. Mellon Foundation endeavors to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
+To this end, the foundation supports exemplary higher education and culture institutions as they renew and provide access to an invaluable heritage of ambitious, path-breaking work.
+The Justice Education Initiative has also allocated funds specifically for producing and supporting justice-related artistic endeavors over the five-year course of the founding grant.

 The Bernard & Audre Rapoport Foundation seeks innovative solutions to intractable and persistent problems and strives to cultivate emerging talents and promising models.
 Their mission is to meet basic human needs while building individual and social resiliency, and the foundation has dedicated more than $75 million in grants to improve the social fabric of life.